benarrants/IMDb-movies-analysis/README.md

 Dataset is available on [(Kaggle)](https://www.kaggle.com/datasets/danielgrijalvas/movies)

+GeoSpatial Dataset used as well for map usage.
+Available on [(Kaggle)](https://www.kaggle.com/datasets/ktochylin/world-countries)

 ## Exploratory Questions
 1. What are the most profitable movies?
 2. What are the least profitable movies?